burntcarrot/apollo/docs/content/docs/api-docs/index.md

 ---

-## `/api/health`
+## `/api/v1/health`

-Endpoint for fetching health status of services registered to the Apollo server.
+Endpoint for retrieving health status of services registered to the Apollo server.

 Example response: